Cxdyr/Fitness-Tracker/README.md

 ---

 ## **Features**
-Highlight the core features of your web app:
 - User registration and login system.
 - Calendar integration for tracking activity.
 - User creation of workout plans (day split amount, 1-7, each day in split's name, each day's lift names - with set amount, rep amount, and weight amount)